aerogear/graphback/templates/ts-react-apollo-client/README.md

 ## Development and adjustment to schema changes

 The client is designed to work only with the sample schema.
-When changing the graphback schema you will need to recompile all the changes.
+When changing the Graphback schema you will need to recompile all the changes.

 - Generate React components